-ENG 201: MAJOR BRITISH WRITERS I
+ENG 201 : SURVEY OF BRITISH LITERATURE I

 Selections from British literature beginning with the Anglo-Saxon period.
 The works of major writers are studied in chronological order and appropriate attention is given to backgrounds and characteristics of major literary periods.
 The first half studies the literature to 1660.
+3.000 English GEP, Major, Minor, Elective

-ENG 202: MAJOR BRITISH WRITERS II
+ENG 202 : SURVEY OF BRITISH LITERATURE II

 The second half of the British Writers survey studies the literature from 1660 to the present.

+3.000

+English

+GEP, Major, Minor, Elective credit.